-Is It Professional/Polite to Say “We’ve Got You Covered”?
+Is It Professional/Polite to Say “Meet and Greet”?

 Pros: